 7) Record a podcast series

 Another way to repurpose a whole collection of blog posts is to record a podcast series.
 Once again, you can do this in different ways.
 The most straightforward would be to simply record audio versions of each post for people who don’t have the time to read and prefer to consume their content on the go.
-But you might also prefer to be a little more freelow and conversational, using the key points in each post as a starting point rather than a script.
+But you might also prefer to be a little more free flowing and conversational, using the key points in each post as a starting point rather than a script.
+Or why not get a guest on to discuss each blog to get a variety of views?

 8) Create an animation

-This isn’t a cheap or easy option so we wouldn’t recommend it for every post you write.
+This isn’t a cheap or easy option so we certainly wouldn’t recommend it for every post you write.
 But if there’s a particular piece of pillar content that is foundational to your content strategy, animation is a powerful way of getting – and keeping – people’s attention.
-We wrote a blog post about why whiteboard animations are so effective, and repurposed it into an animation to demonstrate the point.https://www.youtube.com/embed/D3TNkxZlfBM?wmode=opaque&enablejsapi=1

 9) Put together a presentation